• Skip to primary navigation

 Instructions

-• In a bowl, mix together the flour salt and water until dough forms.
-Transfer to a work surface and knead the dough until smooth, about 4-5 minutes Allow the dough to rest for about 45 minutes.
+• Prepare Dough - In a bowl, mix together the flour salt and water until dough forms.
+Transfer to a work surface and knead the dough until smooth, about 4-5 minutes Cover with cling wrap and rest dough for 1 hour (but overnight is best).

-• Prepare the filling.
-Using your hands, mix the ground beef, diced onion, salt, cumin, blue fenugreek, chili powder, cilantro, parsley and water until evenly mixed.
+• Make the Filling - finely grate onions or process in food processor.
+Using your hands, mix the ground beef (not lean), onions, salt, cumin, blue fenugreek, chili powder, chopped cilantro, chopped parsley and water until evenly mixed.
 Set aside.

-• To prepare the dough, cut a piece of dough, roll it out enough to place in a Kitchenaid Pasta Roller (or a hand pasta roller).
-On Kitchenaid Pasta Roller, it was on setting 1.
-Cut the thin dough sheet into squares about 10cm wide.
+• Roll Dough - roll a piece of dough through a Kitchenaid Pasta Roller (or a hand pasta roller) on setting 1.
+Cut the thin dough sheet into squares about 6 inches (15cm) wide.
 You can cut round dough circles, however this method is faster.
 If manually rolling out the dough, roll it out about ¼" thin.

-• Place about 2 tbsp of filling in the middle of the square dough piece.
+• Fill and Pleat - place 1 tablespoon of filling in the middle of the square dough piece.
 Close it up by forming a sack by pinching pieces of dough into each other (creating pleats).
-Pinch the pleats together to seal the sack, forming a little knob at the top, and twist off any excess dough from the top of the dough knob.
+Pinch the pleats together to seal the sack, forming a little knob at the top, ideally to have 19 pleats.
+Twist or cut excess dough from the top of the dough knob.
 Repeat until all the dough and meat is used.

-• Bring a pot of salted water to a boil.
+• Cook - bring a pot of salted water to a boil.
 Drop the fresh Khinkakli into the boiling water.
 Cook for about 7-8 minutes, until they float.
-Drain and serve with black pepper.
+Remove using a slotted spoon.

 Reader Interactions